1 Company information

 f.
 Impairment of non-financial assets

-The carrying amount of the non-financial assets are reviewed at each balance sheet date if there is any indication of impairment based on internal /external factors.
+The carrying amount of the non-financial assets are reviewed at each balance sheet date or if there is any indication of impairment based on internal /external factors.
 An impairment loss is recognised whenever the carrying amount of an asset or a cash generating unit exceeds its recoverable amount.
 The recoverable amount of the assets (or where applicable, that of the cash generating unit to which the asset belongs) is estimated as the higher of its net selling price and its value in use.
 Impairment loss is recognised in the statement of profit and loss.

 After impairment, depreciation / amortisation is provided on the revised carrying amount of the asset over its remaining useful life.